 Factors that lower the score (increase authenticity):

-- Archival evidence predating the internet era (especially pre-1980)
+- Evidence predating the internet era (especially pre-1980);

-- Independent corroboration from institutions (coroner reports, fire-department logs, property deeds showing unexplained sales)
+- Independent corroboration from reputable institutions (coroner reports, fire-department logs, property deeds showing unexplained sales);

 Factors that raise the score (increase the likelihood of a hoax):

-- “Grandma’s attic” / “estate sale” provenance with no paper trail
+- “Grandma’s attic” / “estate sale” provenance with no proper, verifiable paper trail;

-- Primary witness owns or profits from tours, books, merchandise, or paid appearances
+- Primary witness owns or profits from tours, books, or merchandise;

-- Promoter has a documented history of marketing multiple paranormal cases
+- Promoter has a documented history of profiting from advertising similar other paranormal cases;

-- Use of modern paranormal television tropes (orbs, EVP phrases, REM pods) absent in early accounts
+- Use of modern paranormal television tropes (orbs, EVP phrases, REM pods) that are absent in early accounts;

-- Disappearance or destruction of the object/location immediately after skeptical scrutiny is announced
+- Disappearance or destruction of the object/location immediately after the announcement is skeptical scrutiny.

 Why the HCR is Important

-By highlighting fabricated or heavily exaggerated narratives, the HCR helps prevent contamination of legitimate folklore archives.
+2) Protects historical integrity: By identifying fabricated or heavily exaggerated claims, the HCR helps prevent contamination of legitimate paranormal manifestations.

-Every article on The Horror Collection includes the exact reasoning and key factors behind its assigned HCR, allowing readers to verify or challenge the assessment.
+3) Complete transparency: Every article on The Horror Collection includes the exact reasoning and key factors behind its assigned HCR, allowing you to verify or challenge the assessment.

 Cryptid Credibility Index (CCI)